alexvaluyskiy/akka.net/src/contrib/persistence/Akka.Persistence.Sqlite/README.md

 - `table-name` - name of the table used by either journal or snapshot store.
 Default: *event_journal* (for journal) or *snapshot_store* (for snapshot store)
 - `auto-initialize` - flag determining if journal or snapshot store related tables should by automatically created when they have not been found in connected database.
 Default: *false*

-In addition, journal configuration specifies additional field:

-- `timestamp-provider` - fully qualified type name (with assembly) of the class responsible for generating timestamp values based on persisted message type.
-By default this points to *Akka.Persistence.Sql.Common.Journal.DefaultTimestampProvider, Akka.Persistence.Sql.Common*, which returns current UTC DateTime value.

 ### In-memory databases

 Akka.Persistence.Sqlite plugin allows to use in-memory databases, however requires to use them in shared mode in order to work correctly.
 Example connection strings for such configurations are described below: